March 28, 2020

-Greetings in Christ’s Name!
+Greetings in Christ’s Love.

 My name is Christian Zebley and I am the pastor of West Tokyo Union Church.
 Thanks for checking out our website!
 We hope you will join us for worship and fellowship on a Sunday morning.
 We are an English-speaking, Protestant church.
 However, many of us at WTUC, including myself, are long-term residents of Japan and speak Nihongo.
 So don’t be afraid to check us out even if you are primarily a Japanese speaker.
 We have many Japanese members as well as people from around the world!